Alfred Hitchcock

 Sir Alfred Joseph Hitchcock (13 August 1899 – 29 April 1980) was an English filmmaker.
-He is widely regarded as one of the most influential figures in the history of cinema.
+He is widely regarded as one of the greatest and most influential figures in the history of cinema.
 In a career spanning six decades, he directed over 50 feature films, (Note: According to Gene Adair (2002), Hitchcock made 53 feature films.
 According to Roger Ebert in 1980, it was 54.) many of which are still widely watched and studied today.
 Known as the "Master of Suspense", Hitchcock became as well known as any of his actors thanks to his many interviews, his cameo appearances in most of his films, and his hosting and producing the television anthology Alfred Hitchcock Presents (1955–65).
-His films garnered 46 Academy Award nominations, including six wins, although he never won the award for Best Director, despite five nominations.
+Among other accolades, his films garnered 46 Academy Award nominations, including six wins, although he never won the award for Best Director, despite five nominations.

 Hitchcock initially trained as a technical clerk and copywriter before entering the film industry in 1919 as a title card designer.
-His directorial debut was the British–German silent film The Pleasure Garden (1925).
+His directorial debut was the British–German silent film The Pleasure Garden (1926).
 His first successful film, The Lodger: A Story of the London Fog (1927), helped to shape the thriller genre, and Blackmail (1929) was the first British "talkie".
 His thrillers The 39 Steps (1935) and The Lady Vanishes (1938) are ranked among the greatest British films of the 20th century.
 By 1939, he had earned international recognition, and producer David O. Selznick persuaded him to move to Hollywood.
 A string of successful films followed, including Rebecca (1940), Foreign Correspondent (1940), Suspicion (1941), Shadow of a Doubt (1943) and Notorious (1946).
 Rebecca won the Academy Award for Best Picture, with Hitchcock nominated as Best Director.
 He also received Oscar nominations for Lifeboat (1944), Spellbound (1945), Rear Window (1954) and Psycho (1960).